Contact Data Export - Terms of Use & Legal Framework

 The data may be used for:

-- Due diligence - Evaluation of potential partners, clients, suppliers
+- Due diligence & evaluation - Evaluation of partners, clients, suppliers

 Prohibited Use